fkapsahili/EntRAG/README.md

 uv sync --all-groups
 ```

-3. Get an API key for OpenAI and Gemini and add it to the .env file
+3. Get an API key for OpenAI or Gemini and add it to the .env file
 ```bash
 touch .env
 echo "OPENAI_API_KEY=<your_openai_api_key>" >> .env